Luthaf/Jumos.jl/doc/index.rst

 Jumos is separated in 7 main modules : `Units`, `Universe`, `Atoms`, `Simulations`, `Trajectories`, `Distances` and `Analysis`.

-If you want to start running simulations, directely go to the :ref:`usage example <usage-example>`.
+If you want to start running simulations, directely go to the :ref:`simulation-usage`.
 You can also explore the packages with the links below.

 .. toctree::